sighupio/fury-kubernetes-logging/examples/cerebro-deployment/README.md

 This example shows how to customize Cerebro configuration to add basic authentication to the web interface.

-0. Run furyctl to get packages: `$ furyctl install --dev`
+0. Run furyctl to get packages: `furyctl install --dev`

 1. You can modify Cerebro configuration by editing the `application.conf` file.